Table of Contents

 The people in a startup should be like-minded and devoted to the company’s mission.
 Their backgrounds can be diverse, but their values should be aligned.

-On the inside, every individual should be sharply distringuished by her work.
+On the inside, every individual should be sharply distinguished by her work.

 Internal conflicts happen because coworkers compete for the same responsibilities.
 Startups have high risk since job roles tend to be fluid.
 As a result, it’s best to align talents with tasks.
 Defining roles will reduce conflict.